gyulanemeth/bluefox.email/docs/projects/forms-and-pages.md

 ![Screenshot of the subscriber lists sign-up page](./project-subscriber-lists-sign-up.webp)

+### Managing Forms

+From the Forms & Pages tab, you can:
+- **Create** new forms from scratch
+- **Edit** existing forms
+- **Delete** forms you no longer need
+- **Assign** forms to one or multiple subscriber lists

+### Form Configuration Tabs

+Each form has several tabs for configuration:

+#### Assigned to Lists

+This tab allows you to assign the form to one or multiple subscriber lists.
+When a user submits the form, they will be added to all selected lists.

 ### Customization Options

-The sign-up page offers several customization options across three main sections: Fields, Form Style, Button, and Success Message.
+The sign-up form offers several customization options across the following sections: Fields, Form Style, Button, and Success Message.

 #### 1. Field Customization